rockgard3n/Data-Structures/README.md

 I leaned on "Data Structures & Algorithms in Python" by Micheal T Goodrich along with various resources online.

+In each of the listed projects I included an indepth explanation of how performance is impacted by the Data Structures utilized.
+I also include explanations of the test cases I wrote.

 ## Balanced Binary Search Tree
 Created a new balanced BST class to demonstrate and learn the benefits of Binary Search Trees